Introduction to Literature 2

 Attendance is essential for you to do well in this class.

-The policy regarding school absences and tardies will apply.
-Students who have more than four unexcused absences during a six-week grading period will fail the six week, unless the attendance appeal board has approved them.
+The South High School policy regarding school absences and tardies will apply.
+Students who have more than four unexcused absences during a nine-week grading period will fail the nine weeks, unless the attendance appeal board has approved the absences.

 Students are expected to be in class on time every day.
-This means you have your ID and you are in your seat beginning your journal when the bell rings.
+Students should be in their seats ready to work when the tardy bell rings.

 grade will be based on the following:

-40%-Short writing assignments, classwork, and creative writing assignments
+Short writing assignments, classwork and creative writing assignments—30%

 things you should know: